 Close cooperation with other thematically related graduate schools in Bremen (such as GLOMAR – Bremen International Graduate School for Marine Sciences; BIGSSS – Bremen International Graduate School in the Social Sciences; MarMic – Max Planck Research School for Marine Microbiology) enables young researchers to take part in a wide range of courses and establish a broad network.

 Scientific diving is an indispensable method used in many aspects of marine sciences and a prerequisite for many research approaches.
-In collaboration with the Alfred Wegener Institute for Polar and Marine Research (AWI), the ZMT has developed a course programme offering advanced training in tropical research diving.
+In collaboration with the Alfred Wegener Institute for Polar and Marine Research (AWI), the Scientific Diving Centre at ZMT has developed a course programme offering advanced training in tropical research diving.
 The course is offered annually to a maximum of 12 scientists or students.